Njoroge-Mwaura/Pacman-Search-Algorithms/README.md

 4. Submit your GitHub link with working implementation.

 ## 🔥 Notes
-- This version is cleaned from any Berkeley reference.
 - Designed exclusively for academic use at Ascencia University.

 Enjoy coding and good luck!